f-giraud/neat-starter/src/property/ocean-view-townhouse.md

 Prime Design

-Nusa Dua Townhouse modern design offers enhanced living space on both floors.
-On the upper floor the loft style living room and kitchen offers an uncredible view of the ocean.
+Ocean Breeze Townhouse modern design offers enhanced living space on both floors.
+On the upper floor the loft style living room and kitchen offers an incredible view of the ocean.
 On The lower floor the master bedrooms have a direct access to the garden and the swimming pool.

 Prime Location

-Located on a hill at the southeast part of the Nusa Dua peninsula providing an incredible and unobstructed ocean view.
+Ocean Breeze is located only few minutes away from golf course, incredible restaurants, the world famous Uluwatu surf spot and Jimbaran renowned for its fish restaurant on the beach.

 Prime Investment